S2H-Mobile/RoboND-Home-Service-Robot/README.md

 # RoboND-Home-Service-Robot
-The Home Service Robot project as part of the Robotics Software Engineer Nanodegree.
+This is an implementation of the Home Service Robot project as part of the Robotics Software Engineer Nanodegree.